DefiLlama/docs/list-your-project/how-to-add-a-volume-adapter.md

 An adapter is a typescript file that exports an async function that, when run, returns the daily volume of a protocol at a given time, split by chain and protocol version (eg: uniswap v2, v3...).

+The given time will be the timestamp of the last second of the day of which we want the volume, so the adapter should return the volume of the 24h before of the given timestamp.
+All times will be UTC time.
+As an example, if passed `1663718399` timestamp should return the volume that happened during `20/09/2022 UTC`.

 A volume adapter could be either a `SimpleVolumeAdapter` or a `BreakdownVolumeAdapter`.
 A `BreakdownVolumeAdapter` adapter is a set of `SimpleVolumeAdapter` and is used to define adapters for a protocol that has multiple versions (I.e. Uniswap v1, v2, v3).